 Wholesale Distribution Examples

-When DIY Home Center faced a challenging combination of supply chain issues and rising customer demand, it implemented an integrated business software suite to manage and drive its business growth.
+Many wholesale distributors are using technology to handle business growth, streamline operations and mitigate supply chain issues.
+For example, when DIY Home Center faced a challenging combination of supply chain issues and rising customer demand, it implemented an integrated business software suite to manage and drive its business growth.
 Rapid price changes were among the challenges: The distributor and retailer of decking products experienced more price changes from suppliers in one year than in the previous three years combined.
 The company also needed to support a complex mix of distribution and fulfillment methods, including dropshipping.
 Using NetSuite cloud-based business software, DIY Home Center increased inventory management efficiency, automated order fulfillment via multiple sales channels and automatically imported pricing information.
 This helped the company secure product availability for customers and drive double-digit growth.

-An aggressive acquisition strategy by industrial automation supplier iAutomation left the company with a fragmented IT environment that reduced productivity and hampered access to business data.
+For its part, an aggressive acquisition strategy by industrial automation supplier iAutomation left the company with a fragmented IT environment that reduced productivity and hampered access to business data.
 Staff had to manually transfer data across systems, and a lack of real-time information caused problems for sales and customer service.
 By adopting a single, integrated set of business management software, the company gained visibility across its operations and developed customizations to support unique requirements for everything from pricing to consolidated purchasing and work orders.

 4 Ways Wholesale Distribution Helps Ecommerce

 Historically, wholesale distributors primarily sold to traditional brick-and-mortar retailers.
-However, the wholesale distribution model can also make sense for modern-day ecommerce businesses.
+However, the wholesale distribution model also can make sense for modern-day ecommerce businesses.
 Among the benefits:

-Because wholesale distributors buy and store goods in bulk, they can help ecommerce businesses gain consistent access to products.
+1. Product availability: Because wholesale distributors buy and store goods in bulk, they can help ecommerce businesses gain consistent access to products.

-Wholesalers tend to get substantial discounts that enable them to offer products at lower prices than if ecommerce sellers were to purchase them directly from the manufacturer.
+2. Discount pricing: Wholesalers tend to get substantial discounts that enable them to offer products at lower prices than if ecommerce sellers were to purchase them directly from the manufacturer.
 In fact, some ecommerce companies may not be able to purchase directly from manufacturers because they don’t meet manufacturers’ minimum order-volume requirements.

-Wholesalers often source a wide variety of goods, enabling ecommerce companies to quickly and easily expand their product selection.
+3. Product variety: Wholesalers often source a wide variety of goods, enabling ecommerce companies to quickly and easily expand their product selection.

-Some wholesalers offer dropshipping arrangements whereby they deliver the goods sold by the ecommerce firm directly to the end customer.
+4. Dropshipping options: Some wholesalers offer dropshipping arrangements whereby they deliver the goods sold by the ecommerce firm directly to the end customer.

 4 Wholesale Distribution Tips